Ordina-Group/Pythoneers-NLP-Workshop/README.md

 ```

 ## Competition
 Now it is time to train your own NLP model!
+You are going to perform binary sentiment classification which means classifying the sentiment of a review to either positive or negative (0 or 1).

 These steps can be followed as a reference:
 - The data to train your model can be found in `data\sentiment_competition_train.csv`